 Students of elementary school age were put to work, schools were turned into military factories and students were required to make munitions, aeroplane parts and sew uniforms.
 There were around 8,400 children in enforced military labour in Hiroshima alone, and 6,907 of them died when the atomic bomb dropped.

 Seasonal events at the Hiroshima Peace Park

 As the sakura buds burst along the river banks the Peace Park hosts families, friends and work parties celebrating with Hanami parties.
 The ubiquitous blue tarpaulins are in evidence as they are everywhere at this time of year staking out a space for private gatherings but if you pick up a bento or treats from the bakery you’ll surely find a pretty spot to sit and enjoy them with the faint smell of blossom and the river as a backdrop.

 On the morning of 6th August, a service is held in front of the cenotaph, at 8.15 am a minute’s silence is observed to honour the victims.
 In the evening in an ongoing vigil for world peace lanterns are floated in the Motoyasu River next to the park.

 November / December

 Along Peace Boulevard and spilling out into the city centre, Dreamination is a light-up event that runs from 5.30 until 10.30 pm each night.
 Trees are lit up along with large-scale sculpture pieces in a fairyland theme.

 Getting to the Hiroshima Peace Park

-An interesting walking route or self guided tour of Hiroshima can be taken incorporating the Shukkeien gardens, Hiroshima Castle, the Peace Park and returning via the shopping district and restaurants or on the tram.
+An interesting walking route or self-guided tour of Hiroshima can be taken incorporating the Shukkeien Gardens, Hiroshima Castle, and the Peace Park and returning via the shopping district and restaurants or on the tram.